bradmentzer/learnweb3/senior/re-entrancy-attack/README.md

 - Updates the balance of Contract B to 0

 Becasue the balance gets updated after ETH is sent, Contract B creates a fallback() which would execute when it recieved ETH and found call f() in Contract A again until it is out of ETH.

+OpenZeppelin has a ReentrancyGuard library that provides a modifier named nonReentrant which blocks re-entrancy in functions you apply it to.